BioNomad/tuftsTutorials/docs/omics/intro-to-ngs/combined.md

 ## Setup

-## Goals
+!!! abstract "Goals"

     - Connect to the HPC cluster via On Demand Interface
     - Download data

-## Log into the HPC cluster's On Demand interface
+### Log into the HPC cluster's On Demand interface
 - Open a Chrome browser and enter the URL [https://ondemand.cluster.tufts.edu](https://ondemand.cluster.tufts.edu)
 - Log in with your Tufts Credentials
 - On the top menu bar choose `Clusters->Tufts HPC Shell Access`